Krstoar

+Name

+The village is known as Kërstoari in Albanian.

 Demographics

 Krstoar is attested in the Ottoman defter of 1467/68 as a village in the vilayet of Manastir.
 The inhabitants attested almost entirely bore typical Slavic anthroponyms, with one instance of the Albanian anthroponym Gjon (son of Janko) also present.

 As of the 2021 census, Krstoar had 239 residents with the following ethnic composition: